Porter’s 5 Forces Analysis of Walmart – A Practical Example

 - Human resource development

-Why so?
-With improved supply chain operations, Walmart can live up to its mission and vision to be a cost-effective organization.
-As for human resource development, skilled employees and executives will inevitably bring fresh strategic ideas to the table of how to overcome industry threats while benefiting from any business opportunities.
+With improved supply chain operations, Walmart can live up to its mission and vision to be cost-effective.
+As for human resource development, skilled employees and executives will inevitably bring fresh strategic ideas on overcoming industry threats while benefiting from emerging business opportunities.

 The bottom line is that these strategic approaches may contribute to better efficiency and business growth.
 As a result, Walmart can remain persistent in beating the competition.